thebigfilecom/thebigfile-com-dev/docs/other/updates/release-notes/sdk-release-notes.md

 # Developer Release Notes

 The SDK enables developers to develop applications to run on the BigFile.
-The Motoko new programming language is bundled with the SDK to provide native support for creating tamper-proof software and open internet services.

-The SDK provides everything you need to perform the following key tasks:

--   Author canisters in Motoko and compile them to WebAssembly.

--   Simulate the BigFile network running locally on your development computer.

--   Interact with your application service using a command-line interface or through a web browser.

 <div class="note">

 The current release of the SDK is intended to introduce you to building applications that run on the BigFile and to provide access to the BigFile network for application testing, demonstration, and exploration..
 The SDK should not be used for developing *production applications* at this time.